Gunsmithy/TwitchLiveNotifier/README.md

 ### Twitch
 #### User
 This is simply the username/handle of the streamer/broadcaster.
 It can be written in whatever case you would like it to appear in the below Discord message/description placeholders, as it will be converted to lowercase automatically for internal functionality.
-#### Client ID
-This is a unique identifier given to you by Twitch to give the script access to their APIs to check if you're live and see what game you're playing.
-You can get this by going to [the Twitch API site here](https://dev.twitch.tv/dashboard/apps/create) and creating a new "App."
-You can name and categorize it however you like, and simply set the OAuth Redirect URI to ```http://localhost``` before pressing Register.
-It will then provide you with the Client ID to paste into your config.ini file.

 ### Discord
 #### Url